OpenVPN/openvpn/doc/man-sections/tls-options.rst

     11:22:33:44:55:66:77:88:99:aa:bb:cc:dd:ee:ff:00:11:22:33:44:55:66:77:88:99:aa:bb:cc:dd:ee:ff:00
     </peer-fingerprint>

+  When the ``--peer-fingerprint`` option is used, specifying a CA with ``--ca`` or ``--capath`` is optional.
+This allows the he ``--peer-fingerprint`` to be used as alternative to a PKI with self-signed certificates for small setups.
+See the examples section for such a setup.

 --verify-x509-name args
   Accept connections only if a host's X.509 name is equal to **name.** The remote host must also pass all other tests of verification.